MiladFarazian/MiladFarazian/README.md

 ### Hi there, I'm [Milad][website] 👋

-## I'm a Software Developer and Team Player!
+## I'm a AI/Software Engineer leveraging AI to build the future I want to see

-- 👯 I’m looking to collaborate with other software developers on meaningful projects
+- 👯 I love working with clients on technical issues they're experience, and I constantly adapt to problem we're facing
-- 🥅 2024 Goals: Work on projects that show my grasp of complex AI concepts and get a New Grad role
+- 🥅 2026 Goals: User-test and Release Parkzy on mobile app stores + find meaningful work at a large/mid-size company here in LA
-- ⚡ Fun fact: I love swimming and going to the beach.
-I like to dance too!
+- ⚡ Fun fact: I'm always down to trying something new.
+I don't leave any stone unturned

 ### Connect with me: